opentoonz/iwawarper/doc/how_to_build_win.md

 ### Setting Up the Program's Path
 1. Copy the entire contents of `$iwawarper/build/Release` to an appropriate folder.

-2. Copy all files under `$iwawarper/thirdparty/OpenToonz/bin` to the same folder as `IwaWarper.exe`
+1. Copy all files under `$iwawarper/thirdparty/OpenToonz/bin` to the same folder as `IwaWarper.exe`

-3. Open a Command Prompt and navigate to `QTDIR/msvc2015_64/bin`.
+1. Open a Command Prompt and navigate to `QTDIR/msvc2015_64/bin`.
 Run the Qt program `windeployqt.exe` with the path for `IwaWarper.exe`, `image.dll` and `toonzlib.dll` as an argument.
 (Another way to do this is navigate to the exe that was created in your Release folder and drag and drop the IwaWarper.exe + dlls and on top of the windeployqt.exe This will automatically generate the QT files and folders you will need.)
     - The necessary Qt library files should be in the same folder as `IwaWarper.exe`

-3. Copy the following files to the same folder as `IwaWarper.exe`
+1. Copy the following file(s) to the same folder as `IwaWarper.exe`
       - `$opentoonz/thirdparty/glut/3.7.6/lib/glut64.dll`

 ### Prepare conf.ini (stuff folder location setting)